djipco/hpgl/README.md

 > *Note: it is possible to use `node-serialport` within NW.js and Electron projects but it needs to
 > be specifically recompiled for those environment.*

-So far, the library has only beed tested with an
+So far, the library has only beed tested with [HP 7475A](http://hpmuseum.net/display_item.php?hw=74) and [HP 7440A](http://hpmuseum.net/display_item.php?hw=80) plotters.
-[HP 7475a plotter](http://hpmuseum.net/display_item.php?hw=74).
 If you have success with other makes or models, [let me know](https://twitter.com/jpcote).
 Beware that some HP plotters are only equipped with a proprietary HPIB or GPIB interface.
 To use this library, your plotter must have a **serial** interface (RS-232-C).

 ### Coordinate Sytem